David Mills (TV writer)

 David Eugene Mills (November 20, 1961 – March 30, 2010) was an American journalist, writer and producer of television programs.
 He was an executive producer and writer of the HBO miniseries The Corner, for which he won two Emmy Awards, and the creator, executive producer, and writer of the NBC miniseries Kingpin.

 Early life

 Mills was born in Washington, D.C.
 His family moved to Lanham, Maryland after their home was destroyed by a fire.
 In 1979, Mills graduated from DuVal Senior High School in Lanham.

+He had African American and Pamunkey heritage and was the nephew of artist Georgia Mills Jessup.

 Journalism

 Mills attended the University of Maryland, where he was on the staff of The Diamondback, the independent student newspaper.
 He met frequent collaborator David Simon while working on The Diamondback.
 While he was a student, Mills published This Magazine, a tabloid that failed after three editions.
 Later, he and a group of his friends published Uncut Funk, a zine that focused on the music of George Clinton and Parliament-Funkadelic.

 After graduating, Mills became a features writer.
 He worked for The Wall Street Journal, The Washington Times, and The Washington Post.
 Among the many articles he wrote, Mills produced a number of controversial celebrity interviews.